oliver-szymanski/MapTool-jadebringer-frameworks/README.md

 official MapTool yet (like the button frames).
 Safety and security goes first, so you will not be able to do "dodgy" stuff inside or outside of MT with the extension.

-We will contribute to the official MapTool (in short MT) as well, but not all the features here will directly make it to MT and some maybe never.
-So if you want to have them now, get this extension.
+While we will contribute to the official MapTool where possible, not all features in this repo will be merged into the official repo.
+If you want to have them, get this extension.

 ### But what's Jadebringer?

 This MapTool Jadebringer frameworks extension is a generic extension with additional functionality that everyone can use.

 The name Jadebringer derives from the Role Playing System Jadebringer Midwinter Chronicles based on the Midwinter Chronicles Fantasy novels.